University of Indianapolis

 The National Survey of Student Engagement places University of Indianapolis significantly higher in the student/faculty interaction category than all other Great Lakes private schools.

-As part of the liberal arts core, all freshmen at University of Indianapolis are required to choose a First-Year Seminar course.
+As part of the liberal arts core, all freshmen at the University of Indianapolis are required to choose a First-Year Seminar course.
 First-Year Seminar courses provide in-depth focus in various disciplines to spark intellectual curiosity and introduce students to academic life.

 Through the College of Applied Behavioral Sciences, students have the opportunity to bring their behavioral science studies outside of the classroom through clinical experiences, improving the mental health of patients, and strengthening Indiana communities while they learn the ropes.

 The Krannert School of Physical Therapy trains students to make a big impact in the lives of others in new ways, working through innovative learning in state-of-the-art facilities and alongside truly outstanding faculty mentors.
-And there’s no stopping physical therapy students when they set their hearts on a cause.

 Students in the School of Nursing have the opportunity to integrate service-learning, volunteer, and mission opportunities into their courses each year.
 The faculty bring decades of clinical experience and active leadership in healthcare communities locally, nationally, and internationally to the students’ education.